w3f/General-Grants-Program/grants/speculative/Pocket4D.md

 1. Most of Dapps are built for web/browser, not for mobile.
 2. Most of Dapps are using domain system to access, it might be blocked by DNS firewall.
 3. Most of Dapps are not user-friendly and not yet providing good experience due to lack of rich apis (compared to mobile device).
-4. Most of Dapps are rely on other applications, eg. Browser extensions or mobile wallet.
+4. Most of Dapps rely on other applications, eg. Browser extensions or mobile wallet.

-The idea of `Mini-Program` is somehow powerful and successful in a way, we think it can be used in the `Web3` system rather than stayed in those big companies' warehouse.
+The success of `Mini-Program` has prooven the form of a smaller frontend app can be great if given more powerful abilities.
+More importantly, the `Mini-Program` actual engaged more mobile users without downloading many native apps.

+We think `Mini-Program` can be a form of dapp as well, as long as we integrate the `Web3` system to it.

-For people who are not familiar of `Mini-Program`, please refer to our wiki:
+For people who are not familiar of `Mini-Program` and want to know more how we think of it, please refer to our wiki:
 [Background of Mini-Program](https://github.com/Pocket4D/Pocket4D-Wiki/blob/master/introduction.md#background)

-And `W3C Mini App`, please refer to
-[W3C Mini App white paper](https://www.w3.org/TR/mini-app-white-paper/)
+And about `W3C Mini App` which is alt to `Mini-Program` but standardized by a few big companies, please refer to [W3C Mini App white paper](https://www.w3.org/TR/mini-app-white-paper/)

 ## The Pocket4D solution